Stanley Gill

-Professor Stanley J. Gill (26 March 1926 – 1975) was a British computer scientist credited, along with Maurice Wilkes and David Wheeler, with the invention of the first computer subroutine.
+Stanley Gill (26 March 1926 – 5 April 1975) was a British computer scientist credited, along with Maurice Wilkes and David Wheeler, with the invention of the first computer subroutine.

 Early life, education and career

 Stanley Gill was born 26 March 1926 in Worthing, West Sussex, England.
 He was educated at Worthing High School for Boys and was, during his schooldays, a member of an amateur dramatic society.